NautilusTrader

 # Get filtered order counts

-The Cache maintains a record of all positions and offers several ways to query them.
+The Cache retains positions until they are purged or reset and provides several ways to query them.

 Position access